JeffreyLuo333/SongOfStorms/README.md

 Dive into the world of __"The Legend of Zelda"__ and allow the __"Song of Storms"__ to transport you on an adventure brimming with __enchantment, exploration, and boundless possibilities__.

 ## 3. The musical's composition
-The musical consists of 5 sections.
+The musical is composed of five distinct sections.

 <img src="images/overall_flow" width="400" height="200">